MarlinFirmware/MarlinDocumentation/_basics/install_rearm.md

 5. Plug in USB.

-6. Connect a power source (12V up to 24V).
+6. Connect a power source (12V to 24V).

-*The Re-Arm can be powered by 10 to 30V source.
-When preparing your Ramps for 24V there's no need to cut the diode or use a separate power supply.
-I ran one at 24V for 2 months and it worked perfectly.
+  (The Re-Arm can be powered from 10V to 30V without any need to cut the diode or use a separate power supply.
+In our testing a RAMPS has been running at 24V for 2 months without issue.)

 # Happy Printing!